 Pasta with Two Beans and Escarole

 Pasta, beans and greens is a classic trio in Italian cookery.
 It’s easy to see why—the combination is healthful and hearty.
 Escarole is a sturdy green whose slight bitterness is tempered by cooking.
 You’ll find it near the lettuces in the produce section.
-If you’d like, you can substitute an equal amount of curly chicory, or a medium-sized bunch of Swiss chard.
+If you’d like, you can substitute an equal amount of curly chicory, or a medium-sized bunch of chard.
+Photos by Hannah Kaminsky.

 - 2 tablespoons extra-virgin olive oil